2021 Donor Impact Report

 In 2021 we watched as our communities continued to come together, united in generosity and ignited in passion; investing in the future of healthcare.
 We have reflected on how far community has brought us and more importantly, how far it will take us.
 Together, we are a community that believes in and invests in our hospital.

-2021 has been a year of impact as equipment and technology have been improving various departments in the hospital including the Emergency Department, Internal Medicine, Obstetrics and more.
+We have been working to purchase critical equipment.2021 has been a year of impact as equipment and technology have been improving various departments in the hospital including the Emergency Department, Internal Medicine, Obstetrics and more.
 Your support has allowed us to invest in life-saving equipment, tools, and technology, along with purchases that are impacting patient safety, experience, and comfort.
 The bottom line?
 Your support is making a difference in the lives of those here in South Georgian Bay.

 While still faced with lockdown restrictions, our community has found new and safe ways to host fundraisers to help bring additional funds to the Foundation.
 From hiking and biking to cookies and real estate, you have truly shown us how to put the FUN into fundraising.